ts-defold/tsd-template-war-battles/README.md

     1. Compute the angle (in radians) of the player.
     2. Create a quaternion for that angular rotation around Z.
     3. Create a table containing property values to pass to the rocket.
 The player's direction is the only data the rocket needs.
-    4. Add explicit position (`nil`, the rocket will spawn at the player's position), rotation (the calculated quaternion) and spawn property values.
+    4. Add explicit position (`undefined`, the rocket will spawn at the player's position), rotation (the calculated quaternion) and spawn property values.

     Note that the rocket needs a movement direction in addition to the game object rotation (`rot`).
 It would be possible to make the rocket calculate its movement vector based on its rotation, but it is easier and more flexible to separate the two values.
 For instance, with a separate rotation it is possible to add rotation wobble to the rocket without it affecting the movement direction.

-2.  <kbd>Right click</kbd> the folder "main" in the *Assets* view and select <kbd>New ▸ Script</kbd>.
-Name the new script file "rocket" (full name "rocket.script").
-Replace the template code in the file with the following:
+2. Create a new TypeScript file in the "src/scripts" folder with the name "rocket.script.ts".
+Add the following:

     ```ts
     go.property("dir", vmath.vector3());                           // [1]